BrightLocal/C-Sharp-Api-Wrapper/README.md

     var clientService = new ClientService();

-    BrightLocalSuccess newClient = clientService.Create(myClient);
+    BlSuccess newClient = clientService.Create(myClient);
 ```

-The returned BrightLocalSuccess entity above will have a client-id.
+The returned BlSuccess entity above will have a client-id.
 You will want to persist this for later.
 When you create a location you will be able to optionally assign it to a client ID.

 ### Update Client